mandatoryhashtags/Gen6/Veilbound/Chapter-2-Getting-Started.md

 #### **Step 4: Calculate Derived Numbers**
 Calculate your character's derived attributes based on the following formulas:
-- **Quickness:** 10 + your highest modifier from either Physical or Agility.
+- **Quickness:** 10 + your highest modifier from either Logic or Agility.
 This is the target number (TN) for enemies to hit you with ranged or melee weapons.
 - **Stamina:** 10 + your highest modifier from either Physical or Vitality.
 This is the TN for resisting poisons, radiation, exertion, and some other effects.
-- **Savvy:** 10 + your highest modifier from either Social or Perception.
-This is the TN for being charmed, lied to, and resisting certain effects.
 - **Willpower:** 10 + your highest modifier from either Logic or Perception.
 This is the TN for overcoming logic puzzles, resisting mind control, and certain other effects.
 - **Health Points (HP):** Your Vitality value + your Physical modifier + 20.
 - **Courage:** All characters start with a Courage score of 3.